lqc/thinkcspy/source/conditionals.rst

-Two powerful simplification laws (called de Morgan's laws) that are often helpful when you are dealing with complicated boolean expressions are:
+Two powerful simplification laws (called de Morgan's laws) that are often helpful when dealing with complicated boolean expressions are:

       .. sourcecode:: pycon

           not (x and y)  ==  (not x) or (not y) not (x or y)   ==  (not x) and (not y)

-For example, suppose you can slay the dragon only if your magic lightsabre sword is charged to 90% or higher, and you have 100 or more energy units in your protective shield.
+For example, suppose we can slay the dragon only if our magic lightsabre sword is charged to 90% or higher, and we have 100 or more energy units in our protective shield.
-You find this fragment of Python code in the game:
+We find this fragment of Python code in the game:

       .. sourcecode:: python3
         :linenos: